ghc-proposals/ghc-proposals/proposals/0000-unsaturated-type-families.rst

 types.
 In kinds, however, we take a more nuanced approach, because generalisation there is desirable.

-See the *Type families* section above and the *Alternatives* section below for more details behind this approach.
+See the *Higher-order arguments* section above and the *Alternatives* section below for more details behind this approach.

 Costs and Drawbacks